ministryofjustice/security-guidance/docs/management-access.md

 APIs are preferred over Secure Shell \(SSH\) connections, as by comparison they generally offer greater technical security limitations without the need for parsing commands.

-## Automated diagnositic data collection
+## Automated diagnostic data collection

 It should be exceptional to directly administer a server/node when adequate diagnositic data collection sends underlying technical data to a place where it can be correlated and analysed.